-Why oh why do our eyes have to telegraph quite so much?
-They might be the windows to the soul, but I’d prefer they be less of a window into my lack of sleep and allergy issues.
-I just found the best under eye coverup yet (made with coconut oil!).
-Still, the dark circle and eye wrinkle struggle is real.
+Why oh why do our eyes have to express quite so much?
+They might be the windows to the soul, but I’d prefer they expose less of my lack of sleep and allergy issues.
+Even though I just found the best under eye coverup yet (made with coconut oil!), the dark circle and eye wrinkle struggle is real.

 To make your own nurturing eye serum you want plenty of essential fatty acids to fight dry, dehydrated skin along with ingredients to lighten discoloration and reduce swelling.
 Here’s a look at what we put together for this DIY under eye eraser: